twbs/bootstrap/docs/4.0/components/dropdowns.md

 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
 Add `.dropdown-menu-right` to a `.dropdown-menu` to right align the dropdown menu.

 {% callout info %}
-**Heads up!** Dropdowns are positioned only with CSS and may need some additional styles for exact alignment.
+**Heads up!** Dropdowns are positioned thanks to Popper.js (except when they are contained in a navbar).
 {% endcallout %}

 {% example html %}